1989 Indianapolis 500: Radio

 The race was carried live on the IMS Radio Network.
 Lou Palmer served as the chief announcer for the second and final time.
 It would be Palmer's 32nd and final 500 as part of the radio crew.
 Bob Forbes reported from victory lane.

 One of the more significant changes involved Howdy Bell, now becoming the "elder statesman" of the crew.
 After many years in turn two, then one year as a pit reporter, Bell revived the backstretch reporting location.
 Bell was utilized sparingly, mostly for observations and brief commentary.
 The on-air "Statistician" duty was eliminated for 1989.
 This would be Bob Lamey's last year in turn two, and Bob Jenkins' final year as the radio reporter in turn four.

-The biggest departure for 1989 was that of pit reporter Luke Walton, who had joined the crew in the mid-1950s.
-From 1983 to 1988, Walton reprised his traditional role of introducing the starting command during the pre-race ceremonies, but did not have an active role during the race itself.
+The biggest departure for 1989 was that of Luke Walton, who had joined the crew in 1953.
+Walton was a pit reporter from 1953 to 1982.
+Then from 1983 to 1988, he reprised his traditional role of introducing the starting command during the pre-race ceremonies; but he did not have an active role during the race itself.
 Pit reporter Gary Gerould took over the duty of introducing the starting command, but it would be the final time that was done on the radio broadcast.
 Starting in 1990, the radio would instead simulcast the public address system during the pre-race ceremonies.
 This was Gerould's last year on the radio broadcast.
-He would work the TV broadcast starting in 1990.
+He would work the television broadcast starting in 1990.
 In addition, Chuck Marlowe switched from pit reporter to the garage area duties.

-Three-time Indy winner Johnny Rutherford failed to qualify for the race, and joined the crew as "driver expert".
+Three-time Indy 500 winner Johnny Rutherford failed to qualify for the race, and joined the crew on race day as "driver expert".
 Since Rutherford never again qualified for the race (and subsequently retired in 1994), he went on to become a long-time fixture on the broadcast.
 The 1989 race began what would be a 14-year run for Rutherford as the resident "driver expert".

 After the race, during the off-season, the Speedway and Lou Palmer parted ways.
 A new Voice of the 500 would debut in 1990, along with many other changes.